ChrisLGardner/chrislgardner.github.io/about.md

 # About me #

 I'm an automation enthusiast with a focus on PowerShell and the Microsoft stack, living in the north of England.
-I currently work for [Black Marble](https://www.blackmarble.com) as a Consultant specialising in DevOps and ALM using VSTS, with a little bit of dabbling in Azure for both IaaS and PaaS solutions.
-I've been using PowerShell for over 4 years and make use of it daily for all my automation.
+I currently work for [Black Marble](https://www.blackmarble.com) as a Consultant specialising in DevOps and ALM using Azure DevOps (Server and Services), with a little bit of dabbling in Azure for both IaaS and PaaS solutions.
+I've been using PowerShell for over 5 years and make use of it daily for all my automation.

 I contribute to a variety of open source projects, primarily DSC Resources, and they can all be found on my Github linked below.

-I'm always available to speak at user groups and other events about almost anything PowerShell or VSTS related.
-I've spoken at a number of UK user groups previously and at the PowerShell and DevOps Summit.
+I'm always available to speak at user groups and other events about almost anything PowerShell or Azure DevOps related.
+I've spoken at a number of UK user groups previously, at the PowerShell and DevOps Summit, at PSConfEU, PSConfAsia, and WinOps London.

 # About this blog #